joshua-deans/rottentomatoes-grapher-deans/README.md

 ### Currently working on:
  - Adding another mode where the trend can be viewed for films in a given franchise (ie Marvel or Star Wars).
- - Encorporating an executable file using cx_Freeze.
-Have made attempts
+ - Transferring Python code to an executable file using cx_Freeze.

 ### Changes to (potentially) come:
 - Tick boxes for options to change the plot